Improve the performance of Azure applications by using Azure Advisor

-Azure Advisor performance recommendations help improve the speed and responsiveness of your business-critical applications.
+The performance recommendations in Azure Advisor can help improve the speed and responsiveness of your business-critical applications.
 You can get performance recommendations from Advisor on the Performance tab of the Advisor dashboard.

-Time to Live (TTL) settings on your Traffic Manager profile allow you to specify how quickly to switch endpoints if a given endpoint stops responding to queries.
-Reducing the TTL values means that clients will be routed to functioning endpoints faster.
+You can use time-to-live (TTL) settings on your Azure Traffic Manager profile to specify how quickly to switch endpoints if a given endpoint stops responding to queries.
+If you reduce the TTL values, clients will be routed to functioning endpoints faster.

-Azure Advisor identifies Traffic Manager profiles with a longer TTL configured and recommends configuring the TTL to either 20 seconds or 60 seconds depending on whether the profile is configured for Fast Failover.
+Azure Advisor identifies Traffic Manager profiles that have a longer TTL configured.
+It recommends configuring the TTL to either 20 seconds or 60 seconds, depending on whether the profile is configured for Fast Failover.

-Advisor provides you with a consistent, consolidated view of recommendations for all your Azure resources.
-It integrates with SQL Database Advisor to bring you recommendations for improving the performance of your SQL Azure database.
-SQL Database Advisor assesses the performance of your SQL Azure databases by analyzing your usage history.
+Azure Advisor provides a consistent, consolidated view of recommendations for all your Azure resources.
+It integrates with SQL Database Advisor to bring you recommendations for improving the performance of your databases.
+SQL Database Advisor assesses the performance of your databases by analyzing your usage history.
 It then offers recommendations that are best suited for running the database's typical workload.

-To get recommendations, a database must have about a week of usage, and within that week there must be some consistent activity.
+Before you can get recommendations, your database needs to be in use for about a week, and within that week there needs to be some consistent activity.
 SQL Database Advisor can optimize more easily for consistent query patterns than for random bursts of activity.

 Improve App Service performance and reliability

-Azure Advisor integrates best practices recommendations for improving your App Services experience and discovering relevant platform capabilities.
-Examples of App Services recommendations are:
+Azure Advisor integrates recommendations for improving your App Service experience and discovering relevant platform capabilities.
+Examples of App Service recommendations are:

-- Detection of instances where collocating resources like web apps and databases can improve performance and lower cost.
+- Detection of instances where co-locating resources like web apps and databases can improve performance and reduce cost.

-For more information about App Services recommendations, see Best Practices for Azure App Service.
+For more information, see Best practices for Azure App Service.

-Advisor will identify virtual machines that belong to a storage account that is reaching its scalability target.
-This makes it susceptible to I/O throttling.
-Advisor will recommend that these virtual machines use Managed Disks to prevent performance degradation.
+Advisor identifies virtual machines that belong to a storage account that's reaching its scalability target.
+This condition makes those VMs susceptible to I/O throttling.
+Advisor will recommend that they use managed disks to prevent performance degradation.

 Improve the performance and reliability of virtual machine disks by using Premium Storage

-Advisor identifies virtual machines with standard disks that have a high volume of transactions on your storage account and recommends upgrading to premium disks.
+Advisor identifies virtual machines with standard disks that have a high volume of transactions on your storage account.
+It recommends upgrading to premium disks.

 Azure Premium Storage delivers high-performance, low-latency disk support for virtual machines that run I/O-intensive workloads.
-Virtual machine disks that use premium storage accounts store data on solid-state drives (SSDs).
-For the best performance for your application, we recommend that you migrated any virtual machine disks requiring high IOPS to premium storage.
+Virtual machine disks that use Premium Storage accounts store data on solid-state drives (SSDs).
+For the best performance for your application, we recommend that you migrate any virtual machine disks that require high IOPS to Premium Storage.

-Remove data skew on your SQL data warehouse table to increase query performance
+Remove data skew on your SQL Data Warehouse tables to increase query performance

-Data skew can cause unnecessary data movement or resource bottlenecks when running your workload.
-Advisor will detect distribution data skew greater than 15% and recommend that you redistribute your data and revisit your table distribution key selections.
+Data skew can cause unnecessary data movement or resource bottlenecks when you run your workload.
+Advisor detects distribution data skew of greater than 15%.
+It recommends that you redistribute your data and revisit your table distribution key selections.
 To learn more about identifying and removing skew, see troubleshooting skew.

-Create or update outdated table statistics on your SQL data warehouse table to increase query performance
+Create or update outdated table statistics in your SQL Data Warehouse tables to increase query performance

-Advisor identifies tables that do not have up-to-date table statistics and recommends creating or updating table statistics.
-The SQL data warehouse query optimizer uses up-to-date statics to estimate the cardinality or number of rows in the query result which enables the query optimizer to create a high quality query plan for fastest performance.
+Advisor identifies tables that don't have up-to-date table statistics and recommends creating or updating the statistics.
+The query optimizer in Azure SQL Data Warehouse uses up-to-date statistics to estimate the cardinality or number of rows in query results.
+These estimates enable the query optimizer to create a query plan to provide the fastest performance.

 Scale up to optimize cache utilization on your SQL Data Warehouse tables to increase query performance

-Azure Advisor detects if your SQL Data Warehouse has high cache used percentage and a low hit percentage.
-This indicates high cache eviction which can impact the performance of your SQL Data Warehouse.
-Advisor suggests that you scale up your SQL Data Warehouse to ensure you allocate enough cache capacity for your workload.
+Azure Advisor detects whether your SQL Data Warehouse tables have a high cache-used percentage and a low hit percentage.
+This condition indicates high cache eviction, which can affect the performance of your SQL Data Warehouse instance.
+Advisor recommends that you scale up your SQL Data Warehouse instance to ensure you allocate enough cache capacity for your workload.